 When your child is playing a sport, do you relive your youth through them?
-Sometimes too much? frustrated for the child when they don't do as well as you would like, or embarrassed for yourself?
-Can you recall a recent time where you had to coach or push your child to try harder or improve on efforts?
-Would you have done something different if you had the chance to walk it back? their Encouraging a child to grow or improve is an important part of parenting.
-What do you think are th important aspects of doing this? e most
+Sometimes too much?
+Are your strated for the child when they don't do as well as you would like, or embarrassed for yourself?
+Can you recall a recent time where you had to coach or push your child to try harder or improve on their efforts?
+Would you have done something different if you had the chance to walk it back?
+Encouraging a child to grow or improve is an important part of parenting.
+What do you think are the most mportant aspects of doing this?